10maurycy10/10maurycy10.github.io/content/misc/fec/index.md

 Real error correction schemes don't use random "codebooks", because they become impossible to store as the message gets longer.
 Another problem with random codebooks is that the only way to decode a signal is to compare it to every possible codeword by brute force, which is very slow.
-Practial methods instead use some (rather complex) function that turns a message into a code, designed in such a way that the reciever can quickly find the closest valid 'codeword'.
+Practical methods instead use some (rather complex) function that turns a message into a code, designed in such a way that the receiver can quickly find the closest valid 'codeword'.